Daniel Camargo Barbosa: Escape from Colombia to Ecuador

 In November 1984 Camargo escaped from Gorgona prison (known as the Colombian Alcatraz) in a primitive boat after having carefully studied the ocean currents.
 The authorities assumed that he died at sea and the press reported that he had been eaten by sharks.
 He eventually arrived in Quito, Ecuador.
 He then traveled by bus to Guayaquil on 5 or 6 December 1984.
 On 18 December he abducted a 9-year-old girl from the city of Quevedo, in the province of Los Ríos, Ecuador.
 The next day a 10-year-old girl also disappeared.

-From 1984 to 1986 Camargo committed a series of at least 54 rapes and murders in Guayaquil.
+From 1984 to 1986, Camargo committed a series of at least 54 rapes and murders in Guayaquil.
 The police at first believed that all the deaths were the work of a gang, not understanding that one man could have killed so many.
-Camargo slept on the streets, and lived off the money he gained by reselling ballpoint pens in the streets.
+Camargo slept on the streets, and lived off the money he gained by reselling ballpoint pens.
 Occasionally he supplemented his income by selling clothing or small valuables belonging to his victims.